 The summers are sweltering in Rajahmundry, so the best time to visit is between the months of October to March when the climate is comparatively pleasant.
 The renowned the ‘Chalukya Festival’ takes place in the month of February.
 Located at Madhurapudi, Rajahmundry airport is connected via service planes from Hyderabad, Chennai, and Bangalore.
 So, if you are visiting from other cities, you will have to first fly into any of these cities.

 Rajahmundry railway station sits on the Howrah Chennai main line, and several trains have stoppages at this station.
 The city is well-linked via road networks to other nearby cities.
 APSRTC Buses along with several private bus operators ensure decent road connectivity.
-If you’re planning on exploring the city by road, we recommend you book a taxi from Visakhapatnam or nearby cities.
+If you’re planning on exploring the city by road, we recommend you rent a car from Visakhapatnam or nearby cities.
 Interestingly, you can also reach Rajahmundry from Bhadrachallam via boat.
 Happy Vacationing!